Interested in Your Own Personally Branded Magazine? Click Here!

 Manage a Team

-In a traditional existing-home sale you are working primarily with your real estate agent, who is working with the seller’s agent.
-When you’re building a home, you’re working with a team including the architect or designer, builder, contractors, and subcontractors.
-In addition, you have to buy your lot and you may be working with landscapers, local government, or other entities.
+In a traditional existing-home sale, you are working primarily with your real estate agent, who is working with the seller’s agent.
+When you’re building a home, you’re working with a pretty big team, including the architect or designer, builder, contractors, and subcontractors.
+In addition, you have to buy your lot, which means you may be working with landscapers, local government, or other entities.

 Permitting and Zoning